 BUILDING THE ARCHIVE – ARCHIVE PHOTO SCANNING SESSIONS

 The first stage of the project began with a public call inviting members of the public to contribute to the archive.
 A series of regional workshops were organised as part of the Bealtaine Festival programme of events in 2013.
-People were invited to bring a selection of their family photographs to one of the regional archive scanning sessions organised in collaboration with our touring partners in the Hunt Museum, Limerick, Monaghan Heritage Services, Monaghan.
+People were invited to bring a selection of their family photographs to one of the regional archive scanning sessions organised in collaboration with our touring partners in the Hunt Museum, Limerick, Monaghan County Heritage Services, Monaghan.

 Practical guidelines for contributors

-Going through collections of private photographs, discussing the histories and stories they contain, scanning the images and recording biographical or anecdotal details can be an intense and lengthy process.
+The process of reviewing collections of private photographs, discussing the histories and stories they contain, scanning the images and recording biographical or anecdotal details can be an intense and lengthy process.
 From the perspective of the contributor it is potentially quite an emotional experience to revisit the memories contained with the private or family album.
 As such it is a sensitive process which demands attention and consideration.

-What type of photographs are of particular interest?
+What type of photographs are of interest?

 We are looking to gather photographs from peoples’ personal private family albums or photographic collections held in private hands.
 We are interested in photographs with a connection to Ireland – photographs of people who lived in Ireland, people who left Ireland or relatives of people who are now living in Ireland.
 Of particular interest are photographs that show how past generation lived: their clothes, living and working conditions, social activities and more public historical events.
 We are looking for photographs (or slides) that contain information that tell us something about how people lived – preferably with faces of people clearly visible.
 This could include: